 Do you think you might give this fat burning dessert recipe a try?
 What would you make with these cool honey crystals?
 Let me know!

-*Thank you Nektar Naturals for sponsoring this recipe and thank you readers for supporting the brands that support this blog!
+*This recipe contains affiliate links.
+I only suggest products I love!
+Thank you readers for supporting the brands that support this blog!